-France has one of the densest road and railway networks in Europe.
-The country boasts some of the fastest high-speed trains in the world, making travelling cross-country a breeze, while most of France’s cities also have tram lines which make getting around fast and simple.
+Transport and driving in France offers some of the densest road and railway networks in Europe.
+The country boasts some of the fastest high-speed trains in the world, making cross-country travel a breeze, while most of France’s cities also have tram lines that make getting around fast and simple.

 Public transport in France